-How to Perform CPR on a Patient with a Ventricular Assist Device: A Comprehensive Guide
+How to Perform CPR on a Patient with Ventricular Assist Device: Guide

 Performing CPR on any individual experiencing cardiac arrest is a critical skill, but when the patient has a Ventricular Assist Device (VAD), the approach must be carefully tailored to ensure both the patient's and the device's safety.
 Ventricular Assist Devices are increasingly common in patients with severe heart failure, underscoring the importance of understanding how to perform CPR effectively in these situations.